isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2010-05-18-Second-Reading-Speech-by-Law-Minister-K-Shanmugam-on-the-Land-Titles-Strata-Amendment-Bill.md

 26. Hereafter, if a strata development encounters a failed attempt and the two-year restriction period is imposed, the first re-try to convene a general meeting to form a new Sale Committee will need to meet a higher requisition level of <u>50 per cent</u>, either by share value or total number of owners.

 {:start="27"}
-27. If there is a further failed attempt within this same “restriction period”, subsequent re-tries to convene a general meeting to form a Sale Committee will need to meet an even higher requisition level of 80 per cent, either by share value or total number of owners ie there must be a high degree of certainty that the proposal will succeed before a general meeting can be convened.
+27. If there is a further failed attempt within this same “restriction period”, subsequent re-tries to convene a general meeting to form a Sale Committee will need to meet an even higher requisition level of <u>80 per cent</u>, either by share value or total number of owners ie there must be a high degree of certainty that the proposal will succeed before a general meeting can be convened.

 {:start="28"}
 28. The 50 and 80 per cent requisition levels will only apply to general meetings to form a Sale Committee.
 For all other general meetings convened for the purposes of the en bloc sale, the existing requirement for a 20 or 25 per cent requisition level will continue to apply.